advaoptical/alpakka/README.md

 # Alpakka

-Is a python project to generate automated java code skeletons out of YANG statements.
-Primary purpose is to generate java code for network equipment which could be configured by Netconf/YANG, the code skeletons are prepaired in a way to handle Netconf/YANG requests.
+Is a python project to generate automated code skeletons out of YANG statements.
+Primary purpose is to generate code skeletons for network equipment which could be configured by Netconf/YANG, the code skeletons are prepaired in a way to handle Netconf/YANG requests.

 ## Getting Started